 High risk groups for Vitamin C Deficiency

-Individuals with chronic hyperglycemia due to: diabetes, sepsis, or stress.
+- Individuals with chronic high blood sugar levels due to diabetes, sepsis, or stress.

-Adult males consistently exhibit lower plasma vitamin C concentrations across the life cycle than do their female counterparts.
+- Adult males consistently exhibit lower plasma vitamin C concentrations across the life cycle than their female counterparts.

 Symptoms of Vitamin C Deficiency